Zell am See

-Ski Zell am See and be in a charming lakeside medieval town in Austria southwest of Salzburg - one of Austria's most famous ski resorts.Tree-lined skiing and snowboarding in the Europa Sport ski region with some great après-ski off the slopes.
+read our guide to Zell am See, a charming lakeside medieval town in Austria southwest of Salzburg - one of Austria's most famous ski resorts.Tree-lined skiing and snowboarding in the Europa Sport ski region with some great après-ski off the slopes.

 If you ski Zell Am See you are in for a traditional Austrian winter vacation nestled between a lake and a mountain.
 This is one of the most famous winter sports venues in Europe.
 The slopes combine the resorts of Zell am See and Kaprun to offer 130kms of groomed pistes as part of the Europa-Sport Region.
 Just 100kms southwest of Salzburg, this area is easy to reach and offers some excellent skiing and snowboarding at all levels.
 You can also use the airports of Innsbruck and Munich but they are over 2 hours away.